Rich-Harris/Statesman/README.md

 Different parts of your application might be interested in different things.
 You may want to display the avatar somewhere, render a highscore leaderboard somewhere else, display Alice's friends' statuses somewhere else, and so on.

-With Miso.Model each component *observes* the *keypath* it is interested in, e.g. `currentUser.avatar`, or even `currentUser.friends.length`.
+With Supermodel each component *observes* the *keypath* it is interested in, e.g. `currentUser.avatar`, or even `currentUser.friends.length`.
 Then, when the model is updated with (for example) `model.set( 'currentUser', user )` those components will be notified, because their *observed keypaths* are *downstream* of the keypath that was *set*.